kyma-project/community/concepts/eventing-code-guidelines.md

 <details>
 	<summary>Don't</summary>

 `WithServiceBefore` is used outside of `NewAPIRule`.
-Moreover it is used to apply a `side-effect` (setting apiRule.Spec.Service).
-This is `weird` because it misuses the `WithServiceBefore` which shall only be used as an argument to a function which supports an APIRuleOption.
+Moreover, it is used to apply a `side-effect` (setting apiRule.Spec.Service).
+This is `weird` because it misuses the `WithServiceBefore`, which shall only be used as an argument to a function that supports an APIRuleOption.

 ```go
 // source: https://github.com/kyma-project/kyma/pull/13242/files#diff-2f168bb71c1ca8d2f5781bac737393acd9bc3a1f829bdbe91093b7db54972433L130